bolcom/jcollectd-jboss/README.md

 ## How

 This minimal webapplication uses a ServletContextListener to start the MBeanSender of jcollectd such that it can access the JBoss specific MBeanServer to gather metrics.
-See [FORK.md](https://github.com/emicklei/jcollectd/blob/master/FORK.md) for its configuration.
+See [FORK.md from jcollectd](https://github.com/emicklei/jcollectd/blob/master/FORK.md) for its configuration.

 ## Requires